On Bisimulations for Description Logics: Auto-Bisimulation and Minimization

 An interpretation $\mI$ is said to be {\em minimal} among a class of interpretations if $\mI$ belongs to that class and, for every other interpretation $\mI'$ of that class, $\#\Delta^\mI \leq \#\Delta^{\mI'}$ (the cardinality of $\Delta^\mI$ is less than or equal to the cardinality of~$\Delta^{\mI'}$).
 The following theorem concerns minimality of quotient interpretations generated by using the largest $\mLP$-auto-bisimulations.

-{Suppose $\Phi \subseteq \{I,O,U\}$ and let $\mI$ be an unreachable-objects-free interpretation.
-Then: \begin{enumerate} \item $\mIq$ is a minimal interpretation $\mLP$-bisimilar to~$\mI$. \item If $\mIq$ is finite then it is a minimal interpretation that validates the same terminological axioms in $\mLP$ as $\mI$. \item If $\mIq$ is finitely branching then it is a minimal interpretation that satisfies the same concept assertions in $\mLP$ as $\mI$. \end{enumerate}}
+{Suppose $\Phi \subseteq \{I,O,U\}$ and let $\mI$ be an interpretation. \begin{enumerate} \item If $\mI$ is unreachable-objects-free or $U \in \Phi$ then $\mIq$ is a minimal interpretation $\mLP$-bisimilar to~$\mI$. \item If $\mIq$ is finite then it is a minimal interpretation that validates the same set of terminological axioms in $\mLP$ as~$\mI$. \item If $\mIq$ is unreachable-objects-free and finitely branching then it is a minimal interpretation that satisfies the same set of concept assertions in $\mLP$ as~$\mI$. \end{enumerate}}

 \begin{theorem} \TheoremMZF \end{theorem}